Welcome to the African American Health Alliance Informational Portal

 M. Joycelyn Elders, MD

 working to help eliminate racial and ethnic disparities in health and health care

 "For 100 years, the nation has worked for healthcare for all.
 Now, that the first wonderful steps are available, all we have to do is SIGN UP.
 Ultimately, Obamacare (Affordable Care Act Law) will help us all.
-SIGN UP and disregard the naysayers who want health-care-for-all to fail by not having enough of us SIGN UP."
+SIGN UP and disregard the naysayers who want health-care-for-all to fail."

 Then: The Road to Health Reform

 Ongoing Action: Use it!
 Protect It!
 Fight to Keep it!

 The ACA law is designed also to help address disparities, inequalities and injustices in health care.
 The African American Health Alliance (AAHA) along with the Racial and Ethnic Health Disparities Coalition (REHDC), which the Alliance chairs, worked with other organizations, individuals and elected officials to help make sure that the Law includes special provisions designed to help improve health and to reduce racial and ethnic health disparities.
 In fact, during the White House Health Care Summit our Director, Fredette West, asked and urged President Obama to please ensure that whatever health reform legislation he signed into law include provisions to address racial and ethnic health disparities.
 And, the Law does.
 From that Summit onward, the AAHA's and REHDC's intensified effort and energy helped to ensure inclusions of such provisions.
 After which, our efforts turned to assisting with implementation of the Law.
 We are proud of our collective efforts and achievements in also helping to ensure that the Law address the findings of the Institute of Medicine Report, Unequal Treatment: Confronting Racial and Ethnic Disparities in Health Care.